mcharafeddinedev/mcharafeddinedev.github.io/projects.md

 ## Doors n' Dice
 **Platform:** Unreal Engine 5 | **Language:** Blueprints | **Release:** Itch.io

-A unique 2D platformer integrating elements of chance, where players metaphorically roll the dice to determine their path forward.
+A unique 2D platformer integrating elements of chance, where players take a chance on different doors to determine their path forward.

 ### Key Contributions
 - **Death and respawn system:** Created a system for handling hazards and player resets.